Purpose of Strategic Planning

 In the EXECUTE phase of the strategic planning process, the unit creates an implementation plan, identifying deliverables, milestones, and responsible parties; determining the necessary support and resources; and creating timelines.
 This implementation plan, generally for internal use only, describes the actions the unit will take to realize its identified goals/objectives; it provides the roadmap for moving forward and ensures accountability for making the elements of the strategic plan happen.
 The EXECUTE phase also includes determining metrics and key performance indicators (KPIs), starting with baselines and then establishing targets for future change, growth, improvement, etc. and finally developing measures of success.
 The metrics and KPIs will actually be monitored and assessed during the MEASURE phase.
 The unit then officially launches the strategic plan with a visualization and/or physical manifestation of the document and considers publication/promotion of the plan.
 This promotion generally includes a range of stakeholders and a variety of mechanisms by which the plan will become known to the community.
 With the implementation plan in place, the work of advancing the strategic goals through the identified action steps begins.

 How will the unit know if it is successful?

-Departments interested in exploring the possibilities for assistance from the Planning team are encouraged to contact Kristi Hubbard, Assistant Director of Planning, to discuss the strategic planning request and what assistance the department may need.
+Departments interested in exploring the possibilities for assistance from the Planning team are encouraged to contact Kristi Hubbard, Director of Planning, to discuss the strategic planning request and what assistance the department may need.